 What of proud reason where we see ourselves

-Not as we are but as we feign to be;
+Not as we are, but as we feign to be;

 While in the harshest light of morning’s glass

-But of our inward self cannot, alas
+But of our inward self cannot, alas,

 Have any vision of that truly told.

-Here then awareness reft of simple truth,
+Here blind awareness reft of simple truth,

-Save of sopped flattery or jaundiced claim
+Feeds on vain flattery or jaundiced claim

 Blessed by a mirror, outward truth appraised,

-But of the soul, what insight to dispraise?
+But of the soul—what insight is dispraised?

 © Loubert S Suddaby.
 All Rights Reserved.